xilinchen/personal_web/content/authors/admin/_index.md

 # - Visitors
 ---

 I'm a data scientist with expertise in healthcare research.
-I enjoy learning new data analysis techniques, solving analytic challenges, and creating interpretatble visualization.
+I enjoy learning new data analysis techniques and solving analytic challenges!

 I'm originally from [Chengdu](https://en.wikipedia.org/wiki/Chengdu) and moved to the U.S. for my master's degree.
 My career has been majorly focus on healthcare related research including substance abuse, trauma transportation and surgical education.
 I found working in healthcare research very challenging and fulfilling!
 Today I am a statistician for the [Center for Surgical Training and Research](https://medicine.umich.edu/dept/surgery/news/archive/201903/center-surgical-training-research) at the University of Michigan.

-My first name is pronounced "She-lynn".
-In my free time, I enjoy going for walks, gardening, cooking and trying new restaurants!
+My first name is pronounced "She-lin".
+In my free time, I like going for walks, gardening, cooking and trying new restaurants!